HunterECampbell/dotfiles/README.md

 1. Remove the default binding and uncomment the new ones

 ## 3. Discord Settings

+> [!IMPORTANT]
+> Discord settings should automatically be setup when running `bootstrap.sh`.
+The below are setting references if needed.

 You need to turn off Desktop Notifications: